⛵ A guide to charter a yacht in Martinique

 Marina Pointe du Bout is ideal for people who love great nightlife.
 The multitude of bars and restaurants in the marina is ideal for crazy party night.
 Three kilometers off the south coast of Martinique lays part of the history from Napoleonic wars - the Diamond Rock.
 Today it marks one of the island's best dive sites.
 Nearby town of Le Diamant offers much about the history of the rock and town itself.

 Martinique Aimé Césaire International Airport is located in Le Lamentin, a suburb of the capital Fort-de-France.
 The best fly connection with Europe is from France (Paris, Nantes or Toulouse) or Germany (Frankfurt).
 For passengers traveling from the USA, the best connection is from Miami Airport.

-The most convenient means of transportation from the capital city of Fort-de-France to Le Marin is by bus which costs 2€ and takes around 50 min.
-The quickest way is by taxi which costs 30€ - 45€ and takes around 29 min.
-Some of our partner charter companies also offer excellent pick-up services for customers.
+The most convenient means of transportation from the capital city of Fort-de-France to Le Marin is by bus which costs 2€ and takes approximately 50 minutes.
+The quickest way is by taxi which costs 30€ - 45€ and takes 29 min (depending on traffic).

-- In Martinique, the power plugs and sockets are of type C, D, and E
+- Typical power plugs and sockets in Martinique are of type C, D, and E

-- As Martinique is officially part of France EU, USA and Canada citizens do not need visa if not staying longer than 3 months
+- As Martinique is officially part of France EU (and Schengen agreement), USA and Canada citizens do not need a visa if not staying longer than 3 months